Rookout/deployment-examples/node-electron/README.md

 ## Rookout Integration Explained

-There are XXXXX simple steps to integrate Rookout into your existing Node-Electron application for an [agentless] setup:
+There are 4 simple steps to integrate Rookout into your existing Node-Electron application for an [agentless] setup:

 1. Adding rookout to `package.json` available on [npm]:
     ```bash